Legionxoxo/c-crawl/readme.md

 # Common Crawl

-A powerful tool for extracting CDX-like records from Common Crawl data using AWS Athena.
-This project enables efficient querying and extraction of web crawl data for specific domains, providing deduplication, filtering, and export capabilities.
+Extract URLs and metadata from Common Crawl index for specified domains using AWS Athena.

 ## 🌟 Features